-Washington scores 14 as No. 20 Ohio State tops UCLA 77-70
+Liddell returns, No. 20 Ohio State tops UCLA 77-70

 Ohio State: The Buckeyes have only left their home state twice, winning 90-85 at Notre Dame on Dec.
 8 and losing 67-61 at Purdue on Dec.
 16. That will change as Big Ten play picks up.

-UCLA: The Bruins lost their season opener at San Diego State but won their next five contests by a combined 101 points.
+UCLA: The Bruins lost their season opener at San Diego State, but won their next five contests by a combined 101 points.
 Ohio State was the first ranked opponent that UCLA has played.

 UP NEXT